Alan G. Fishel

 Publications, Presentations & Recognitions

-In light of Alan’s work, the Association of Corporate Counsel chose Arent Fox to be its exclusive law firm content provider for ACC’s negotiation portal for several years, and Alan was the lead attorney in connection with providing the substance for that portal.
+In light of Alan’s work, the Association of Corporate Counsel chose Arent Fox to be its exclusive law firm content provider for ACC’s negotiation portal for several years.

 Alan was recognized by a client with an award for his contributions to the work that led to the client receiving the only national infrastructure grant given under the BTOP program, which was for more than $62 million.

 Life Beyond the Law

-Alan created an award-winning geography game, GeoPlunge, which has been played by thousands of children in the Washington, DC school system over the past 15 years.
-Twice a year, hundreds of children play in GeoPlunge tournaments at the Smithsonian’s National Portrait Gallery and other DC locations; tournaments are run by Arent Fox, the DC public school system, and the Washington Lawyers’ Committee.
+Alan created an award-winning geography game, GeoPlunge, which has been played by more than 10,000 children in the Washington, DC school system over the past 16 years.
+Twice a year, hundreds of children play in GeoPlunge tournaments at the Smithsonian’s National Portrait Gallery and other DC locations.
+Tournaments are run and coordinated by Arent Fox, the DC Public School System, and the Washington Lawyers’ Committee.
 Many businesses coach teams in connection with these tournaments.
-The former Chancellor of the DC public school system has stated that the GeoPlunge tournaments are “incredible to see” and GeoPlunge “has a catalytic effect” on our students while providing an “opportunity [that] is huge for our students.”
-The non-profit with which Alan is involved also recently launched a US history game called HistoryPlunge in collaboration with the Smithsonian’s National Portrait Gallery.
+The former Chancellor of the DC Public School System has stated that the GeoPlunge tournaments are “incredible to see” and GeoPlunge “has a catalytic effect” on our students while providing an “opportunity [that] is huge for our students.”
+In 2019, the non-profit with which Alan is involved launched a history game called HistoryPlunge in collaboration with the Smithsonian’s National Portrait Gallery.
+Several HistoryPlunge tournaments have been conducted since then.

 Bar & Court Admissions